panoptic-labs/docs/blog/2026-04-06-panoptic-v2-the-vault-suite/2026-04-06-panoptic-v2-the-vault-suite.md

 ## The Panoptic Liquidity Provider (PLP) Vault

 The PLP Vault is designed for users who want to earn yield on ETH through a combination of market making and lending.
-The vault is denominated in WETH and users receive returns in WETH.
+The vault is denominated in WETH and users receive returns in WETH when prices remain relatively stable.

 This vault earns yield by supplying ETH to lending markets, while generating additional yield through systematic options market making strategies.
 This creates a dual-yield strategy: stable base yield from borrowers, enhanced by premium yields.
 ![](./04.png)

-The vault operates similar to how professional options market makers operate, but with automated hedging and made accessible onchain.
+The vault operates similar to how professional options market makers operate, with automated hedging and made accessible onchain.
 It performs best in environments where implied volatility is elevated relative to realized volatility, markets are choppy, and demand for buying options is strong.
+The vault may experience drawdowns during periods of volatility.
 ![](./02.gif)

 ### What the Vault Does